weskerfoot/DeleteFB/README.md

 ## Unlike Pages
 * You may use `-M unlike_pages` to unlike all of your pages.
 The names of the pages will be archived (unless archival is turned off), and this option conflicts with the year option.
+This will only unlike your *pages* that you have liked.
+It will *not* unlike anything else (like books or movies).

 ## Archival
 * The tool will archive everything being deleted by default in `.log` files.